67 Lefferts Avenue is home to an impressive living room fireplace, once hidden behind a couch before its new residents arrived.

 That entry also makes it convenient to bring items directly into the kitchen and finished basement.

-There’s lots to discover about this townhouse and we’d love to tell you more.
+There are lots to discover about this townhouse and we’d love to tell you more.

 Just add your information below and we’ll send you more information about this property, including more photos and floor plans.